visahaarala/jazzchords/md/Issues.md

 # Issues

-- The chord symbol layout does not work in Firefox.

 - `play` functionality seems to not work on some older iPhone iOS versions due to problems with AudioContext.

 - Using tab to navigate on a desktop browser seems to work only partially in Safari.